Cuba Street: Local people and activities

 Cuba Street is described as the bohemian creative area of Wellington, and is the home to many cafes, op-shops, boutique fashion stores, art galleries, and music shops.

 On Cuba Street is the Enjoy Gallery, {Suite} Gallery, McLeavey Gallery, and Thistle Hall.
 In 2005, the new Wellington Arts Centre was established in Abel Smith Street, a half block from upper Cuba Street.
-Also nearby are Victoria University of Wellington Faculty of Architecture and Design, Access Radio, Radio Active, Glover Park.
+Also nearby are Victoria University of Wellington Faculty of Architecture and Design, Access Radio, Radio Active, and Glover Park.
 Glover Park was a regular hangout of rough sleepers and a council Public Places Bylaw that was reviewed in 2004 meant they were getting evicted which essentially moved them into Cuba Mall.

-The Bucket Fountain is a prominent sculpture in Cuba Mall.

 In 2018 some retailers moved into the adjacent Ghuznee Street.

-The northern end is more commercial, with established chain stores such as Whitcoulls and The Body Shop.
-The southern end (known as the 'top' of Cuba Street, or upper Cuba) is more boutique.
+The northern end is more commercial, with established chain stores such as Whitcoulls and Glassons.
+The southern end (known as the 'top' of Cuba Street, or upper Cuba) is more eclectic or boutique.

 In the mid-1970s to early 1980s, Vivian Street which crosses Cuba St was Wellington's red light district, with street prostitutes, strip clubs, peep shows and gay bars.
 New Zealand's first iconic drag queen and activist Carmen Rupe ran Carmen's International Coffee Lounge on Vivian Street in the 60s and 70s.
 Pedestrian light signals in her likeness were put up at four intersections along Cuba Street in 2016 to coincide with the 30-year anniversary of the Homosexual Law Reform Bill coming into effect.

 Music and venues

-Cuba Dupa is an annual street party celebrating Cuba Street.
+CubaDupa is an annual street party celebrating Cuba Street.

 Fat Freddy's Drop's first album, Live at the Matterhorn was recorded at the Matterhorn bar on Cuba Street.
 Other venues in the area include Hotel Bristol, San Francisco Bathhouse, J.J.
 Murphy's, Southern Cross, S&M Bar, Midnight Espresso, Olive, K Bar, Hope Brothers, Havana Bar, Good Luck, The Duke, and Logan Brown.
 The lower end of Cuba Street ends at Wellington Town Hall, Civic Square, Michael Fowler Centre, and Wakefield Street.